jbsimple/simple-patches/readme.md

 - CSS change to increase the maximum height of the inventory table.
 - Added a button in the tools to open the product/item in FBA check or Pending Inventory, using GET parameters patch.
 - Added a new button above the attributes form to bulk resubmit all channels for in stock skus under the sid.
+- Added a button under the Walmart UPC metafield to generate a GTIN (an actual valid gtin).
+Added a button next to it to resubmit all for that SKU.

 #### Listing Patches:
 - Custom feature to prepend "PICTURES" to all newly-created SKUs Locations.